Chemistry Division

 Head of the Human Resources Committee (HRC): Michael SMIETANA

-HR Administrative Manager and Support for the Chemistry Division: Virginie GARCIA-ROBERT
+HR Administrative Manager and Support for the Chemicals Division: Virginie GARCIA-ROBERT

 Division Office

-The office’s role is to prepare meetings of the research cluster’s governing body and monitor the progress of initiatives.
-It also serves as a forum for discussing and sharing strategic information regarding the operation of the research cluster.
+The office’s role is to prepare meetings of the research cluster and monitor the progress of initiatives.
+It also serves as a forum for exchanging and sharing strategic information regarding the operation of the research cluster.

-The operational team is responsible for establishing and carrying out the research division’s projects and for coordinating scientific activities within the community on specific research areas and themes.
+The operational team is responsible for establishing and carrying out the research division’s projects, as well as providing scientific leadership within the community on key areas and themes.

 Composition